VR-25/acc/README.md

 # switch_delay (sd) #
 # Delay (seconds) between charging status checks after togling charging switches
 # Most devices work with a value of 1.
+# Some devices may require a delay as high as 3.
+The optimal max is probably 3.5.
-# If a charging switch seems to work intermittently, or fail completely, increasing this value may fix the issue.
+# If a charging switch seems to work intermittently, or fails completely, increasing this value may fix the issue.
+# You absolutelly should increase this value if "acc -t --" reports total failure.

 # lang (l) #
 # acc language, managed with "acc --set --lang".